kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 date: 2025-09-28
 ---

+> [!WARNING] Disclaimer
+> This post was written while Go 1.25 is the mainstream release.
+Some implementation details may change as the Go team continues to refine the garbage collector.
+Still, the ideas here should remain useful for building an intuition about what happens under the hood and why certain design choices exist.
+If you need the most up-to-date specifics, always refer to the official Go source and release notes.

 ![gopher-gc-thumbnail.png](gopher-gc-thumbnail.png#halfsize)

 I was reading [Efficient Go](https://www.oreilly.com/library/view/efficient-go/9781098105709/) and came across the section on garbage collection (GC).
 I realized how little I actually knew about such an important topic.
 Both out of curiosity and for the fun of learning things, I decided to learn a bit more about how it works.
 So, I looked into many different resources [^resources] and wrote down my understanding to make it stick.
 This post is the result, and I hope it proves itself to be useful for others as well.